The ideal tenant is within your reach. Rental property repair and improvements are a worthwhile investment to increase occupancy in your building.

 Small Sustainable Upgrades

-The easiest change to make is switching out all the property’s old incandescent light bulbs for more modern bulbs.
-Compact florescent lamps, or CFLs, produce light by emitting UV light that becomes regular light when it hits the glass in the bulb.
-These lights may take a little while to get to full brightness, so they make excellent choices for lights that rarely turn off like hallways or offices.
-LED bulbs never burn out, resist shock and don’t emit heat.
-These choices can be more expensive in the short-term, but the long-term energy savings benefits make them worth the trouble.
+The easiest change is switching out all the property’s old incandescent light bulbs for more modern bulbs in all shared spaces.
+Compact florescent lamps, or CFLs, shine by emitting UV light that becomes regular light when it hits the glass in the bulb.
+These lights may take a little while to get to full brightness, so they’re excellent choices for lights that rarely turn off like hallways and entryways.
+LED bulbs resist shock and don’t emit heat.
+These choices can be more expensive in the short-term, but the long-term energy savings benefits outweigh the initial cost.

 Water costs are on the rise thanks to localized droughts throughout the country.
-Recycling captured water keeps the sprinklers off and that landscaping money in your pocket.
-Barrels don’t cost much to set up and install and, if you want to spend a little more money, you can install filters that allow the water to be used for everything from washing clothes to filling toilets.
+Recycling captured water keeps the sprinklers off and landscaping money in your pocket.
+Barrels don’t cost much to set up and install and, if you want to spend a little more money, install filters that allow the water to be used for everything from washing clothes to filling toilets.

 If these improvements seem like something worth exploring, making your property energy efficient can lead to bigger steps.
 Many CFL and LED bulbs are ENERGY STAR certified, but that also applies to appliances, windows and other components of the home.
-There’s even a program to certify businesses and homes as ENERGY STAR reliable.
-These improvements can be made on a rotating basis as budgets permit, but offer multiple economic benefits too.
+There’s even a program to certify businesses and buildings as ENERGY STAR reliable.
+These property improvements can be made on a rotating basis as budgets permit but offer multiple economic benefits too.

+Renters who feel good about their homes feel good about themselves.
+Renters who feel good about themselves take better care of their homes and get more active in the upkeep of the property.
 A sustainable property shows you care about your building.
-That care reflects in the tenants that come to live in your apartments.
+That care reflects in the tenants who come to live in your apartments.
 If you care about your building, so will they.
 Encourage an eco-friendly environment through small sustainable changes like LED lights or rain barrels.
-Taking the lead on making your apartment sustainable will encourage tenants to make your building feel like home.
+Taking the lead on making your apartment sustainable will encourage tenants to embrace your building as home.

 Image “3D Green Light Bulb” courtesy of StockMonkeys.com licensed under CC by 2.0.
 Image “puppy” courtesy of Flickr user Lisa L Wiedmeier.